Federal Pell Grant

 The Pell Grant will be disbursed in two equal payments.
 The first half will be applied to the student’s account at the beginning of the enrollment period.
 The second half will be applied at the midpoint of the enrollment period.
 For more information go to www.studentaid.gov.

 Thanks to generous friends and supporters, Criswell College provides institutional aid to students who meet the scholarships criteria.
 Policies governing Criswell scholarships can be found on the Forms and Policies page, and criteria lists for each Criswell scholarship can be found by viewing our Scholarship Policy.
+To view our available scholarships visit our Scholarship page.

 The Financial Aid Office can provide students with a list of available outside scholarships.
 Email the Financial Aid Office for more information.
 The following sites are excellent resources to search for additional scholarships: